mongodb/mongo/docs/baton.md

 ## Example

-For an exmaple of scheduling a task on the `OperationContext` baton, see [here][example].
+For an example of scheduling a task on the `OperationContext` baton, see [here][example].

 ## Considerations